telerik/blazor-docs/knowledge-base/inputs-align-text-right.md

 ---
-title: Align the text in the Telerik inputs
+title: Right-align text in the Telerik inputs
 description: How to align the text in the Telerik inputs
 type: how-to
-page_title: Align the text in the Telerik inputs
+page_title: Right-align text in the Telerik inputs
 slug: inputs-kb-align-text
 position:
 tags: